KINE 110 • Fundamentals of Dance (1 unit)

 This class explores the processes involved in the acquisition of motor actions.
 Emphasis is placed on how teachers can apply theoretical concepts to more effectively structured lessons.
 This course is only offered odd years in the Spring.

-Prerequisite: KINE 323.
-This course is designed to provide the student with the theoretical backgruond and practical experience necessary for the safe and scientific evaluation of physical fitness, particularly as it relates to health and disease and the development of programs for remediation, maintenance, and enhancement of motor and health related qualities.
+Prerequisite: Requires junior status.
+This course is designed to provide the student with the theoretical background and practical experience necessary for the safe and scientific evaluation of physical fitness, particularly as it relates to health and disease and the development of programs for remediation, maintenance, and enhancement of motor and health related qualities.
+Lab fee.

 KINE 335 • Growth and Motor Development (3 units)